leomccarthy1/mGPS/README.md

 ## Results and figures

 Each data set used in the analysis has its own folder here.
-Each dataset has a `{dataset}_make.R` file for generating predictions using `mGPS` and cross validation.
-Also there is a `{dataset}_plots.Rmd` file for each dataset in the analysis which produces plots and tables found in the manuscript.
+Each dataset has a `{dataset}_make.R` file for finding Geographically Informative Taxa and generating predictions using `mGPS` and cross validation the results are saved to the corresponding `outputs` folder.
+There is also a `{dataset}_plots.Rmd` file for each dataset in the analysis which when knit produces plots and tables found in the manuscript.

-Each `make` and `plots` file for the corresponding datasets should be run in turn.
-After cloning the repo the `plots` files can be run without first running the corresponding `make` fiule as the predictions are stored in this repo.
+Each `make` and `plots` file for the corresponding datasets should be run in turn to reproduce the full analysis.
+After cloning the repo the `plots` files can be run without first running the corresponding `make` file as the predictions are stored in this repo.